 When you’re still publishing one post at a time (please tell me you aren’t doing this):

 There are many planning and scheduling apps for social media, and this is by far my favorite.
 The tool allows you to schedule posts on Instagram and Facebook weeks, even months in advance.
 Pretty cool, but here’s my favorite feature.
 After publishing 50 posts, it will identify your best posts days and times each week, so you can schedule your most important posts when they’ll get the best traffic.
-The tool is simple enough and takes about an hour to learn how to use.
-Starter plans are free, though I recommend the $19 Premium Plan for Business if you’re posting a few times a day, and on multiple platforms.
+The tool is simple enough and takes about an hour to learn how to use it.
+Starter plans are free, though I recommend the $19 Premium Plan for Business if you’re posting a few times a day and on multiple platforms.

 When you need it designed: